IvanovaIveta/FileProcessingApplicationProject/README.md

 File Processing Application

-This is a command-line applications that allows the user to manipulate text files.
+This is a command-line application that allows the user to manipulate text files.